ibm-cloud-docs/databases-for-mongodb/howto-upgrade.md

 ```
 {: pre}

-## In-place upgrades
+## In-place major version upgrades
 {: #upgrading-in-place}

-In-place version upgrades upgrade your database to the new version without the need for restoring a backup to a new deployment.
+In-place major version upgrades (IPMVU) upgrade your database to the next new [major version](/docs/databases-for-mongodb?topic=databases-for-mongodb-versioning-policy#version-definitions) without the need for restoring a backup to a new deployment.
 The advantage of this type of upgrade is that connection strings do not change and therefore applications do not need updating in order to connect after the upgrade.
 Follow the process below before starting an in-place upgrade.
+In-place major version upgrade is supported for the MongoDB Community Edition.

+There are two options available, with backup before the upgrade and without backup before the upgrade.
+The service instance will be configured to perform *[setUserWriteBlockMode](https://www.mongodb.com/docs/manual/reference/command/setUserWriteBlockMode/#mongodb-dbcommand-dbcmd.setUserWriteBlockMode)* during backup and version upgrade to ensure a safe upgrade.
+As soon as the version upgrade of the database is completed, the *writeBlockMode* is removed.

 ### Before you begin
 {: #upgrading-considerations}